cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 For other loops, unrolling can generally be performed when Mindcode can determine the loop has a certain fixed number of iterations and can infer other properties of the loop, such as a variable that controls the loop iterations.
 A loop should be eligible for the unrolling when the following conditions are met:

-* The loop is controlled by a single, local or main variable: the loop condition must consist of a variable which is modified inside a loop, and a constant or an effectively constant variable.
+* The loop is controlled by a single, local, or main variable: the loop condition must consist of a variable which is modified inside a loop, and a constant or an effectively constant variable.
 Loops based on global variables cannot be unrolled.
 * The loop control variable is modified inside the loop only by `op` instructions which have the loop control variable as a first argument and a constant or an effectively constant variable as a second argument; the op instructions must be deterministic.
 Any other instruction that sets the value of a loop control variable precludes loop unrolling.
 * All modifications of the loop control variable happen directly in the loop body: the variable must not be modified in a nested loop or in an if statement, for example.
 * The loop has a nonzero number of iterations.
 The upper limit of the iteration count depends on available instruction space, but generally can never exceed 1000 iterations.

 Furthermore:

 * If the optimization level is `basic`, the loop control variable can only be modified by `add` and `sub` operations.
-Every value the loop control variable attains in individual iterations must be an integer (it means that the starting value, ending value and every change of the iteration variable must be an integer as well).
+Every value the loop control variable attains in individual iterations must be an integer (it means that the starting value, ending value, and every change of the iteration variable must be an integer as well).
 The loop condition must be expressed using one of these operators: `>`, `<`, `>=` or `<=`.
 In this mode, the total number of iterations is computed using the starting and ending value of the variable and the change in each iteration (resulting in a fast computation).
 * If the optimization level is `advanced`, every deterministic update of loop control variable by a constant value and every form of loop condition is allowed.
 In this case, Mindcode determines the total number of iterations by emulating the entire execution of the loop.
 The emulation stops when the loop exits or the maximum possible number of iterations allowed by available instruction space is reached (meaning the loop cannot be unrolled).
 * `break` and `continue` statements are supported.
 However, when using a `break` statement, the entire loop is still unrolled.
 Other optimizers might remove unreachable code after a break statement.